dan-cristian/haiot/README.md

 # haiot
 <h1>Home Automation &amp; Internet of Things</h1>
+<h2>Overview</h2>
+With Haiot you can control a huge number of sensors and devices in your house (and not only), setup automation rules and visualise sensors and control the system via Web and Mobile interfaces.
+It integrates with Openhab via Mqtt.
+The application currently implementes the following automation scripts in my house:
+- Heating control (with multiple sources: gas, solar)
+- Alarm sensors (PIR)
+- Motion sensors (IP cameras via motion)
+- Watering system
+- Audio control via MPD
+- Gate opening/close control
+- Electricity usage monitoring and grid export control function
+- Presence monitoring (wifi, bluetooth)
+- Location tracking
+- and many more

 <h2>System capabilities</h2>
 Application is split in modules, each with a set of features.
 Modules can be enabled or disabled.